fienvh/uit-documentatie/content/json-ld-crud-api/latest/places/place-mediaObject.md

 ---
 ---

-# mediaObject & main Image
+# Place - mediaObject & main Image

 * Can contain one or more mediaObjects
 * `@type` is optional: defaults to `schema:ImageObject` (it is not possible to add videos)